70V07/archinstall-base/README.md

 ### *public just to bypass authentication*

-**I do not take any responsibility, it is for personal use, but for those who want to try the script, from shell (in Arch live medium):**
+**I do not take any responsibility, it is for personal use for those who want to try the script, from shell (in Arch live medium):**
 ```
   cd \